 to satisfy the educational and personal needs of each participant.

 In advising, we provide a mixture of leadership and career development via advising specialists, staff, tutors/mentors and helpful staff.
-The CAMP staff dedicates their time not only providing educational advising and tutoring, but also team up with each of our students to explore their chosen academic major.
-Also, the CAMP staff works cooperatively with instructors to help insure the student’s success.
+The CAMP staff dedicates their time not only providing educational advising and tutoring but also team up with each of our students to explore their chosen academic major.
+Also, the CAMP staff works cooperatively with instructors to help ensure the student’s success.

 Our students come from Firebaugh, Mendota, Tranquillity, Coalinga, Avenal, Lemoore, and surrounding local areas.
 Transportation has been a major expense for them.
 We have set aside funds for all migrant students with transportation challenges.

 A typical financial package from the CAMP Program alone could amount to $ 1,000.00 if the student qualifies and applies in a timely manner (tuition, books, health screening, stipends, transportation, etc).